A teen girl with short hair sits on the steps at school on her phone while a group of teens behind her talks

 Treatment for someone with a personality disorder is individualized depending on how their NPD or HPD presents, as well as any mental health conditions that are present.
 A team of professionals, such as a therapist and a psychiatrist, might work together to collaborate on a patient’s treatment plan involving therapy and medication management.

-How can Charlie Health help young adults with histrionic personality disorder or narcissistic personality disorder?
+How can Charlie Health help people with histrionic personality disorder or narcissistic personality disorder?

-If you think a young adult in your life has HPD or NPD and/or struggles with any other mental health conditions, Charlie Health may be able to help.
+If you think someone in your life has HPD or NPD and/or struggles with any other mental health conditions, Charlie Health may be able to help.

-We know that every young adult faces their own unique mental health journey depending on their symptoms and the difficulties they face.
-Our personalized intensive outpatient program provides mental health treatment for teens, young adults, and families dealing with a variety of struggles, including histrionic personality disorder, narcissistic personality disorder and any other co-occurring conditions.
+We know that everyone faces their own unique mental health journey depending on their symptoms and the difficulties they face.
+Our personalized intensive outpatient program provides mental health treatment for people and families dealing with a variety of struggles, including histrionic personality disorder, narcissistic personality disorder and any other co-occurring conditions.

 At Charlie Health, every client is matched with a therapist who fits their specific needs, and will also be matched with a group of peers who are from similar backgrounds with similar struggles.

-Coping with a personality disorder can be very difficult, but it is certainly possible for young adults with HPD or NPD to experience a higher quality of life and improved mental health –– help is here now.
+Coping with a personality disorder can be very difficult, but it is certainly possible for people with HPD or NPD to experience a higher quality of life and improved mental health –– help is here now.
 Get started.

 Charlie Health shield logo